 Developments from the 2000’s continue and several new services were launched such as Work Environments and Radon Inspection.
 In 2013, we expanded further afield by acquiring ISS pest control subsidiaries in Australia, Belgium, Denmark, the Netherlands, Italy, Norway, New Zealand, Portugal, Spain, Switzerland, Germany and Austria.

 In early January 2016 we expanded our operations into Asia through the acquisition of SITA Pest Control.
-In August 2016 we entered the North American market through the acquisition of Bug Doctor, based in New Jersey.
+In August 2016 we entered the North American market and are today present along the whole US east coast.